martabarriendosf/test-project/README.md

 ## Update

-Once you have everything prepared, you can push your changes to GitHub, and they will be automatically deployed to AWS, if you are using a Code Editor like `Visual Studio Code', just use the button `Commit and Sync`.
+Once you have everything prepared, you can push your changes to GitHub, and they will be automatically deployed to AWS, if you are using a Code Editor like `Visual Studio Code`, just use the button `Commit and Sync`.
 If you are using Git bash: